mtth-bfft/tristitude/README.md

 # tristitude

 A simple process security policy enumerator.
+This project has been superseded by https://github.com/mtth-bfft/ntsec, which now has the same functionalities and many more :)

 Currently tested settings mainly include (per-process, per-executable or system-wide) job properties and mitigation policies.
-This tool is a work in progress based on Google's great [sandbox-attacksurface-analysis-tools](https://github.com/google/sandbox-attacksurface-analysis-tools).
+This tool is an archived project based on Google's great [sandbox-attacksurface-analysis-tools](https://github.com/google/sandbox-attacksurface-analysis-tools).

 ## Usage